ironbar/luxai/reports/04_Modeling.md

 that all attributes have uniform distributions, no missing values allowed, class attribute must be symbolic, etc. Record any such assumptions made. --->

+**TODO:** I will go back to this point once I have created some hand-made agents and I have a better understanding of the game.

 ## Generate test design

 <!---Describe the intended plan for training, testing, and evaluating the models.